 Spanish people do not share the same concept of time as other western European nations.
 In Spain being late is usually not considered impolite and deadlines are often considered as objectives to be met where possible, but are not viewed as binding.

-In Spain, business people do not usually give gifts to each other.
+Business etiquette in Spain on this matter is not usually to give gifts to each other.
 However, gifts are sometimes offered at the end of a successful negotiation or to say thank you for a favour.
 Gifts should not be too expensive, so that they cannot be perceived as a bribe and usually take the form of food, drinks or souvenirs from your home country.
 Corporate gifts or books about your country are also welcome gifts, and a bottle of whisky or brandy would also make a useful alternative gift, if you have nothing else to offer.
 As Spanish people are generally brand and quality conscious, it is advisable to offer only high-quality items, preferably of a reputable brand.
 Gifts are usually opened as they are received.

 If you are invited to a Spanish home, you should take presents for the family members and suitable gifts may include a box of chocolates, sweets, souvenirs or flowers.
 When giving flowers, you should not give dahlias, chrysanthemums, white lilies or red roses due to cultural associations; it is also important to gift flowers in odd numbers, as long as they do not add up to thirteen.
 Clothing, such as branded sports or fashion t-shirts, are usually suitable gifts for children.